Canada at the CONCACAF Gold Cup: 1977 CONCACAF Championship

+1981 CONCACAF Championship

 1985 CONCACAF Championship

 The 1985 Championship was played over a seven-month period.
 The nine teams played in three round-robin groups.
 The three winners played the final round-robin group in August and September.

 Thanks to Canada's away win in Honduras three weeks earlier, Canada was one point ahead in the group table before the final match.
 This meant the winner would win the tournament and qualify for the 1986 FIFA World Cup.
 Considering the following 2–1 victory over Honduras came hand-in-hand with Canada's first and only World Cup qualification, it can be considered Canada's greatest success in soccer history.
 However, they managed to avoid the "big two", Mexico and the United States, because Mexico did not participate as hosts of the 1986 World Cup and the U.S. were eliminated by Costa Rica in the first round.

 At the World Cup the following year, Canada was eliminated after three defeats in the Group Stage to France, Hungary and the Soviet Union.